Pontius Pilate: Film

 Only one film has been made entirely from Pilate's perspective, the 1962 French-Italian Ponzio Pilato, in which Pilate is played by Jean Marais.
 In the 1973 film Jesus Christ Superstar, based on the 1970 rock opera, the trial of Jesus takes place in the ruins of a Roman theater, suggesting the collapse of Roman authority and "the collapse of all authority, political or otherwise".
 The Pilate in the film, played by Barry Dennen, expands on John 18:38 to question Jesus on the truth and appears, in McDonough's view, as "an anxious representative of [...] moral relativism".
 Speaking of Dennen's portrayal in the trial scene, McDonough describes him as a "cornered animal."

-Wroe argues that later Pilates took on a sort of effeminacy, illustrated by Michael Palin's Pilate in Monty Python's Life of Brian, who lisps and mispronounces his Rs as Ws.
+Ann Wroe argues that later Pilates took on a sort of effeminacy, illustrated by Michael Palin's Pilate in Monty Python's Life of Brian, who lisps and mispronounces his Rs as Ws.
 In Martin Scorsese's The Last Temptation of Christ (1988), Pilate is played by David Bowie, who appears as "gaunt and eerily hermaphrodite."
 Bowie's Pilate speaks with a British accent, contrasting with the American accent of Jesus (Willem Dafoe).
 The trial takes place in Pilate's private stables, implying that Pilate does not think the judgment of Jesus very important, and no attempt is made to take any responsibility from Pilate for Jesus's death, which he orders without any qualms.

 Mel Gibson's 2004 film The Passion of the Christ portrays Pilate, played by Hristo Shopov, as a sympathetic, noble-minded character, fearful that the Jewish priest Caiaphas will start an uprising if he does not give in to his demands.
 He expresses disgust at the Jewish authorities' treatment of Jesus when Jesus is brought before him and offers Jesus a drink of water.
 McDonough argues that "Shopov gives us a very subtle Pilate, one who manages to appear alarmed though not panicked before the crowd, but who betrays far greater misgivings in private conversation with his wife."